Updated for 2023 with additional Winter Carnival events!

 Its bevy of events and promise of snowy masterpieces is reason enough to set your sights on a Keweenaw trip.
 Add in the perfect conditions for tons of other outdoor adventures, a thriving food, and shopping scene, you’ve got the recipe for an unforgettable winter vacation!
 Now, if you want to get the low-down on how to experience Winter Carnival in a way that’ll make our MTU engineer forefathers proud, follow along closely.

 Each year, Winter Carnival takes on a different theme, and student snow statues are created to embody the given theme.
-This year's theme is: "Tasty Food For Wintry Moods."
-So, be on the lookout for some delicious looking snow statues!
+This year's theme is: "From Forests to Shores We Love the Outdoors."
 The morning after All-Nighter, you will see judges visit each statue, judging them on several criteria.
 Judging criteria includes: first impression, statue caption, lettering of caption, artistic value, intricacy, proportions, apparent effort, Winter Carnival Theme originality, whiteness of snow, and neatness of statue site.

 ALL-NIGHTER